Goldman Sachs names David Solomon as next CEO

 Goldman Sachs's revenue rose 19% from a year ago, to $9.4 billion.
 That also topped forecasts.
 Goldman Sachs said it was its best second quarter since the Great Recession was ending nine years ago.

-Shares of Goldman Sachs (GS) rose slightly Tuesday morning.
-But the stock, a Dow component, is down nearly 10% this year.
+But shares of Goldman Sachs (GS) fell 1.5% Tuesday morning.
+The stock, a Dow component, is down more than 10% this year.

 Solomon will need to contend with lower revenue from Goldman's trading desk, which collects client fees to buy and sell bonds, commodities and currencies.